So let’s Write an Anthem Right, and Pawdy Evv-ree Day!

 Side 2 opens with the well-constructed C’Mon And Love Me.
 As we’ve discussed, it’s not just about a Starchild stalking puss, it’s also an ontological importuning by the man behind the mask.
 In the 1967 movie BEDAZZLED, Dudley Moore wanted so desperately to be with a girl, he made a deal with Satan to make him a rock star; his song is a desolate yawp, “Love me!… Love me!… LOVE me!” hilarious in its simultaneous satire and pathos.
 The outro choruses of Stanley’s song start sounding like Dudley’s desperation!
 “Come on and LOVE me!… Come on and LOVE me!”
 Which reminds us of another Moore film, ARTHUR (1981), where Dudley’s millionaire playboy, who could get laid at the drop of a martini, asks a hooker, “Do you like me?”
 She dismissively replies he is cute.
 And he repeats, “Yes, but do you like me?”
 Stanley is the same sad clown: a rock star, on tour for 3 years, could get laid at the drop of a plectrum, yet beseeches, “come on and love me.”
 Of course, the word “love” is used in its “biblical” sense here.
 However, juxtapose BEDAZZLED, this song’s outro choruses, Stanley’s tell-all book, and ARTHUR – and C’Mon And Love Me becomes a case study on so many levels, of neurosis expressed through art!

-Anything For My Baby is one of Tommy Thayer’s favorite Paul songs, because of the screech, the passion, the vocal fry that the Starchild puts into each line of the choruses: “I would steal–” “I’d wheel and deal–”
+Anything For My Baby is one of Tommy Thayer’s favorite Paul songs, because of the closed-throat screech, the passion, the wanton energy that the Starchild puts into each line of the choruses: “I would steal–” “I’d wheel and deal–”

 On the Simmons grunger She, you might recognize Ace Frehley’s solo – the first passage copied almost note-for-note from Robby Krieger’s solo in The Doors’ Five To One.
 (Imagine my surprise when I heard this solo again in 1991 – in Alive, from Pearl Jam, guitarist Mike McCready openly admitting to copying it.)